 R + iR + S/1.5 > 1.5 x I

 R: annual revenues generated directly by using social media.
-These revenues are easy to measure as you can follow the sources of leads and attribute the revenue to social media as you acquired the leads on social media.
+These revenues are easy to measure as you can follow the sources of leads and attribute the revenue to social media as you acquire the leads on social media.

 I: investment in social media made over one year

-1.5: it’s okay to make some return on your investment so 1.5 return is satisfying even only if you have well-branded accounts that are kept inactive.
+1.5: it’s okay to make some return on your investment so 1.5 return is satisfying even if you only have well-branded accounts that are kept inactive.

 Automation to turn every like or follow into a potential client helps.
 Here we show the example of Zoho Social + Zoho CRM integration that can auto post, auto-reply, and integrate most of your social media accounts.
 This integration allows you to turn each like or comment into a potential lead in your CRM and even automate your responses to some of them.

-In this way, growing ‘organically’ or with ads on social media can be turned directly into a sales channel.
+In this way, growing ‘organically’ or with ads on social media can be directly turned into a sales channel.
 Why waste the opportunity?
-If you do social media do it right.
+If you do social media, do it right.

 Other platforms such as Salesforce and Hootsuite allow similar features and integrations, but what’s unique about Zoho is its whole-in-one package where with only one subscription of Zoho One, you would get access to the Zoho Social and the Zoho CRM (and many other tools like emailing, and project management…).
 The only competing company offering similar off-the-shelf integrated solutions en masse is Salesforce.